500px/px-service-client/README.md

 end

 # An example of a cached request
+method = :get
 req = subject.make_request(method, url)
 result = subject.cache_request(url,:last_resort) do
   resp = nil
   multi.context do
     resp = multi.do(req)
   end.run
   resp
 end
 ```

 `cache_request` expects a block that returns a `RetriableResponseFuture`.
 It then returns a `Typhoeus::Response`.
-If neither the cache nor the response does not have the data, the exception `ServiceError` will be re-raised.
+If neither the cache nor the response has the data, the exception `ServiceError` will be re-raised.

 Responses are cached in memcached (using the provided cache client) in either a *last-resort* or *first-resort* manner.